ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 Although maybe so we'll get to why, but we'll focus on the Hologram theoretic formulation.
 So, to summarize, in the Holographic principle version of the Free Energy Principle, the quantum information theoretic version of the principle, all of the classical information that I need as an external observer to characterize the coupling between two subsystems of a larger system exist on the boundary.
 And that's a pretty remarkable physical fact.
-And a few years ago, Chris Fields, Jim Glazebrook and Mike Levin proposed that maybe this kind of information concentrating bottleneck architecture also has application to consciousness in the form of an internal screen.
+And a few years ago, Chris Fields, Jim Glazebrook, and Mike Levin proposed that maybe this kind of information concentrating bottleneck architecture also has application to consciousness in the form of an internal screen.
 So the idea was that the information that I bring to bear, to parse my sensory stream and make sense of what is constantly bombarding me, it has to live somewhere.
 And so the idea is, well, it lives in this inner screen.
 So you basically have an external Markov blanket, which is a Markov blanket just in the usual sense.